everyday-cc/ai/_news/2024-03-01-the-rise-of-ai-tutors.md

         height: 847
         isCached: true
   - title: "The Impact of Artificial Intelligence on Our Encounters"
-    excerpt: "On February 28, I participated in a seminar on a new book, Encountering Artificial Intelligence, 1 exploring the ethics of artificial intelligence (AI) from within the Catholic intellectual tradition.
-I was not involved with the book but asked to be a ..."
+    excerpt: "According to a recent review of the literature, “In healthcare, social robots … can positively interact with the disabled, children, and the elderly, reducing the workload of nurses, physicians, and caregivers.
+Because of their artificial intelligence ..."
     publishedDateTime: 2024-03-05T16:22:00Z
     webUrl: "https://www.psychologytoday.com/us/blog/our-new-discontents/202403/the-impact-of-artificial-intelligence-on-our-encounters"
     ampWebUrl: "https://www.psychologytoday.com/us/blog/our-new-discontents/202403/the-impact-of-artificial-intelligence-on-our-encounters?amp"